ilrWebServices/ilr/README.md

 - The `collection_subsites` module generates a menu and a block visibility group when a new subsite collection is created.
 - The `collection_blogs` module generates category and tag taxonomy vocabularies when new blog collections are created.
+- Some Webforms are manually created on production.

 Since new subsites and blogs can be created by administrators on the production site, we don't want those menus, block visibility groups, and vocabularies accidentally deleted during a deployment.
+Same with on-the-fly Webforms that we don't want to have to build locally and deploy.

 Additionally, we don't want this generated configuration exported to the `config/sync/` directory during local development.

-Therefore, some configuration is ignored using import and export config storage transform events: `config.transform.export` and `config.transform.import`.
-See the [configuration transform event change record][] for more information.
+Therefore, some configuration is ignored using the [Config ignore pattern module][].

-The event subscribers can be found in `\Drupal\ilr\EventSubscriber\ConfigEventSubscriber`.
-The ignore patterns are, for now, manually maintained in that file in the `$ignoredPatterns` property.
+The ignore patterns are manually maintained in `settings.php` via `$settings['config_ignore_patterns']`.

 #### Forcing ignored configuration

 On occasion, ignored configuration needs to be updated via deployment.
 For example, the display view mode for a blog category taxonomy page may be need to be updated.

-For these cases, the transform event subscribers in `ConfigEventSubscriber` check for ignored configuration items in `config/sync/` and _don't ignore them if they are found_.
+For these cases, the [Config ignore pattern module][] checks for ignored configuration items in `config/sync/` and _doesn't ignore them if they are found_.

 Continuing the view mode example above, imagine that a developer updates the default view display for a blog category taxonomy vocabulary with the machine name `blog_2_categories`.
 This vocabulary display view mode was generated on production when the collection blog with the id `2` was created.